oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Topology Discovery
 ==================
+The API supports two forms of topology discovery - logical & physical.

+The API architecture exposes the logical topology of the scale-up fabrics interconnecting accelerators.
+Accelerators are logically connected if they are able to access each other's memory, even if the access passes through other accelerators.
+Two accelerators can be checked for logical connectivity using ${x}DeviceCanAccessPeer.
+Support for remote memory access & atomic capabilities can be checked using the ${x}DeviceGetP2PProperties function.
+The ${x}_device_p2p_bandwidth_ext_properties_t extension struct provides the bandwidth of the connection between the two accelerators as well as the latency of access.

-The API architecture exposes the topology of the fabrics interconnecting accelerators (exposed as devices and subdevices) and switches.
+The API architecture also exposes the physical topology of scale-up fabrics interconnecting accelerators (exposed as devices and subdevices) and switches.
 Both accelerators and switches are represented as fabric vertices.
 The physical links that interconnect accelerators and switches are represented as fabric edges.
 The API supports a hierarchy of fabric vertices and fabric subvertices in keeping with the hierarchy of devices and subdevices.
 Devices always correspond to fabric vertices while subdevices always correspond to fabric subvertices.
 Both fabric vertices and fabric subvertices are represented by the same opaque handle.
 Fabric vertices may be remote, i.e. be associated with accelerator devices on remote nodes.

 Fabric Vertices
 ---------------